garlic-os/computer-status-neo/README.md

 - Documentation

 ## Roadmap
-See what's in progress here on this repo's Project page: https://github.com/the-garlic-os/computer-status-neo/projects/1
+See what's in progress on this repo's Project page: https://github.com/the-garlic-os/computer-status-neo/projects/1